fylgja/site/src/components/button.md

 To call your users to an action.

 Since not all buttons need to be an Call To Action.
-The base button is as simple as possible.
-And many styles can be build on top of this foundation.
+The base button is as simple as possible and many styles can be build on top of this foundation.

 ## Installation